lbugnion/sample-2016-vslive-Win10/README.md

 # Windows 10 – The Universal Application: One App To Rule Them All?

-My code samples for the Visual Studio Live conference 2016
+My code samples for the Visual Studio Live conference 2016 (Boston MA)

 # Presentation details, Slides, Video